Posted by Vishal Parmar

 5. Overall ROI

 By now we all know that ROI stands for return on investment.
-It is crucial in any campaign to keep a track of your ROI to know where you stand.
+It is crucial in any campaign to keep track of your ROI to know where you stand.
 It tells you the overall return on investment for your campaigns.
 Calculating ROI can be done by taking the money you made in sales for the campaign minus the money you spent to execute the campaign.
-Divide the result with the total amount of money invested in the campaign and multiply by 100.
+Divide the result by the total amount of money invested in the campaign and multiply by 100.
 Email marketing tends to have the highest ROI out of any digital campaign.